 Motor & Watts

-There are two kinds of motors you can see on best electric bikes: Crank (mid-drive) and Hub motors.
+There are two kinds of motors you can see on best electric bikes: Mid-drive and Hub motors.
 Both of them have pros and cons and are usually seen at different price points.

-Crank motors are more popular and they’re fitted around the bottom bracket.
+Mid-drive motors are more popular and they’re fitted around the bottom bracket.
 They transfer power directly through the cranks as you’re pedaling.
-More expensive crank motors have sensors that analyze the amount of pressure you put on the pedals, providing assistance accordingly.
+More expensive mid-drive motors have sensors that analyze the amount of pressure you put on the pedals, providing assistance accordingly.
 Cheaper models have motion sensors so the motor kicks in whenever the pedals are turning.

 Hub motors can be seen on both front and rear wheels, though it’s much more common to see them on rear wheels.
 They’re an excellent choice as well, as they give you the possibility to use them in throttle and pedal-assist modes.
 But not all hub motors have this option.
 Plus, they can be retrofitted on “regular bikes” as electrical kits.